 Both custom and standard objects from your Vault are included.
 All objects visible on the Admin > Configuration page of your Vault are available for extraction.

-All object extracts have a set of standard fields in addition to all of the defined fields included on the object.
+All object extracts have a set of standard fields in addition to all of the defined fields included on the object, excluding inactive fields.
 The following standard columns are available in Vault object extracts:

 Column Name | Description |